yugabyte/yugabyte-db/docs/content/preview/troubleshoot/active-session-history.md

 ## SQL views

-ASH exposes the following [SQL views](../../explore/ysql-language-features/advanced-features/views/) in each node to analyze and troubleshoot performance issues:
+ASH exposes the following [SQL views](../../explore/ysql-language-features/advanced-features/views/) in each node to analyze and troubleshoot performance issues.

 ### yb_active_session_history